pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?
-Failure of CCI drivers will have impact only over pods requiring cci driver for resource management.
+Failure of CCI drivers will have impact only over pods requiring CCI driver for resource management.
 All other pods will not be impacted.
 THe impacted pods will an error message showing failure of the driver.
 <!--